aj03794/fundamentals-of-software-architecture-2nd-edition/README.md

 ![](./images/3.png)

 - One required architectural characteristics are identified and the logical components needed, you can use this as a starting point to choose an appropriate `architecture style` for implementing the solution
+    - **This is what is needed to choose the appropriate architectural style**

 ![](./images/4.png)